 General Information about Davis

-- Purchase a mobile phone with a U.S. phone number.
-Provide new numbers to the Graduate School of Management.
+- Purchase a mobile phone with a U.S. telephone number.
+Provide new numbers to the Graduate School of Management

 - Secure utilities such as gas and electricity.

 - Open a bank account.